iayanbhunia/AI-Tutor/README.md

 - Scales problem difficulty appropriately

 ### 3. **Subject-Specific Prompting**
-- Tailors AI responses to subject context
+- Accepts any subject typed freely by the user
-- Incorporates subject-specific terminology
+- Incorporates subject context into AI prompts
-- Provides relevant examples and analogies
+- Provides relevant examples and analogies for any topic

 ### 4. **Streaming Response Handler**
 - Real-time response display for better user experience